Ajordat/JavaArgs/README.md

 jArgs.createArgument("string", "hello world!");
 ```

 This means that an argument called "string" is created and has the default value "hello world!".
-This default value is returned
+The default value is returned
 when requesting for an argument that hasn't been specified from command line (user).
-It can be *null*, making the parameter mandatory.
+It can be `null`, making the parameter mandatory.

-This *key* is transparent for the user.
+The *key* is transparent for the user.
 In order for him to interact, you need to create the argument's tokens.

 ## Adding the *tokens*
 After creating the argument, it is needed to add the **tokens**, which are the words the user will use to pass the values to
 the program.
-This *tokens* can be either **String**, **int** or **boolean**; meaning these three are the type of argument accepted.
+This *tokens* can be either `Boolean`, `String` or `Integer`; meaning these three are the type of argument accepted.

-This can be done either on creation or afterwards, as shown:
+The addition of a `String` argument  is done as follows:

 ```java
 jArgs.createArgument("path", ".")